Additional Book Information

 Publication Date: September 25, 2018

-by Osip Mandelstam, introduction by Henry Gifford, translated from the Russian by Sydney Monas, Clarence Brown, and Robert Hughes
+by Osip Mandelstam, introduction by Henry Gifford, translated from the Russian by Sidney Monas, Clarence Brown, and Robert Hughes

-This edition also includes the companion piece, “Conversation About Dante,” which Seamus Heaney called “Osip Mandelstam’s astonishing fantasia on poetic creation.”
-An incomparable apologia for poetic freedom and a challenge to the Bolshevik establishment, the essay was dictated by the poet to his wife, Nadezhda Mandelstam, in 1934 and 1935, during the last phase of his itinerant life.
-It has close ties to the Journey to Armenia.
+This edition also includes the companion piece, “Conversation About Dante,” translated by Clarence Brown and Robert Hughes, which Seamus Heaney called “Osip Mandelstam’s astonishing fantasia on poetic creation.”
+An incomparable apologia for poetic freedom and a challenge to the Bolshevik establishment, the essay was dictated by the poet to his wife, Nadezhda Mandelstam, in 1934 and 1935, during the last phase of his itinerant life, and has close ties to Journey to Armenia.